pyinstaller/pyinstaller/doc/source/Tutorial.rst

     use debug (verbose) versions of the executables.

 --noconsole
-    Windows: use the Windows subsystem executable (runw.exe or runw_d.exe).
+    Use the Windows subsystem executable, which does not open the console when the program is launched. **(Windows only)**

 --strip
     the executable and all shared libraries will be run through strip.
 Note